dojo/docs/dijit/_Templated.rst

 ============
 The template
 ============
-The template is specified in the widget attribute ``templateString``, and points to some HTML w/a single root node, with special attributes on the tags, plus possibly substitution variables, etc.
+The template is specified in the widget attribute ``templateString``, and points to some HTML w/a `single root node`, with special attributes on the tags, plus possibly substitution variables, etc.

 It can either be specified as a literal string: